• Skip to primary navigation

 • Salt

-How to make Snake Gourd and Moong Dal curry step by step
+How to Make Snake Gourd Dal Step by Step

-4. Heat oil in a pan and add mustard seeds and asafoetida.
+4. For tempering, heat oil in a pan and add mustard seeds and asafoetida.
 When the mustard seeds pop, add the cumin seeds and dry red chillies.
-Once cumin seeds crackle and change color slightly, add the slit green chilli and cooked moong dal-snake gourd.
+Once cumin seeds crackle and change color slightly, add the slit green chilli and cooked moong dal and pudalangai.
+Mixing pressure cooked yellow moong dal and snake gourd into tempered spices to finish the dal curry.

-5. Now bring the dal to a boil and let it cook for 3-4 minutes on medium-low flame and remove from heat.
+5. Now bring the dal to a boil and let it cook for 3 to 4 minutes on medium-low flame till it reaches the desired consistency and remove from heat.
 Finally, garnish with chopped coriander or cilantro leaves.
 Snake gourd moong dal curry is ready to be served.

 Snake Gourd Moong Dal Curry recipe - easy and healthy Indian style lentils and snake gourd vegetable curry.